 Elise Archer, Minister for Building and Construction

-Today, we’re issuing an important reminder to all Tasmanian businesses to continue to review their COVID-19 Safety Plans and processes and ensure they are clearly communicating requirements with patrons and customers.
+As we prepare to relax our border restrictions with low risk jurisdictions on 26 October, it’s important that all Tasmanian businesses review their COVID-Safety plans and processes and ensure they are clearly communicating requirements with patrons and customers.

-Tasmanian businesses are required to record in writing how they are meeting the minimum standards required by Public Health, generally done through a COVID-19 Safety Plan which documents the steps businesses are taking to reduce the risk of COVID-19 for their staff and customers.
+As outlined in our Safe Border Strategy released last week, Tasmanian businesses are required to record in writing how they are meeting the minimum standards required by Public Health.
+This is generally done through a COVID Safety Plan which documents the steps businesses are taking to reduce the risk of COVID-19 for their staff and customers.

-It is pleasing to see how willing employers, workers and the community have been to contribute to and play their part in keeping Tasmanians safe and our economy open for business.
-We need this to continue and we cannot be complacent – COVID-19 Safety Plans are an important part of our overall response to reducing the risk of COVID-19 spreading.
+It is pleasing to see how willing employers, workers and the community are in contributing and playing their important part in keeping Tasmanians safe and our economy open for business.

-In addition to businesses taking steps to keep their workers, patrons and customers safe – we need the help of Tasmanians to keep on top of COVID, including by following the instructions outlined by businesses through signage and staff instructions.
+In addition to businesses taking steps to keep their workers, patrons and customers safe – we need the help of Tasmanians to keep on top of COVID.